18 Incredible Benefits of Magnesium Chloride

 - 1 liter (about 1 quart) of water

 What should I do?

-- Then, pour it into a glass jar and dissolve 30 grams of crystalized magnesium chloride.
-Stir the liquid with a wooden spoon, cover well and store.
+- Then, pour it into a glass jar and dissolve 30 grams of crystallized magnesium chloride.

 How much should I take?

 Ideally, you should talk to a doctor to figure out exactly how much of this compound you should take.
-However, in general, the recommended dose is between one and two tablespoons of magnesium chloride per day, although it’s only about half a tablespoon for people over the age of 35.
+However, in general, the recommended dose is about one tablespoon of magnesium chloride per day, although it’s only about half a tablespoon for people over the age of 35.